Why should I choose your tour over a Fairbanks tour? ▼

 What lodging do you recommend in the Delta Junction area? ▼

 The Delta Junction area has several cozy vacation rentals available that can be found on Airbnb/VRBO/etc., some with great views of the aurora.
 Most of these are in quiet, wooded locations where you might have a moose come through your yard!
 I also recommend staying at the Garden B&B in Delta Junction if you are looking for a nice place with no light pollution and proximity to restaurants, a grocery store, good cell phone service, etc. The Lodge at Black Rapids is an upscale lodge located in a more remote, very scenic area of the Alaska Range and is a great place for people celebrating special occasions or photographers looking for landscape photography opportunities.
-Some other locations in Delta Junction that I recommend are Kelly’s Alaska Country Inn, Diamond Willow Inn, Hillcrest B&B, and (for customers on a tight budget) the Trophy Lodge, though you might have to drive a mile or two down the road for better views of the aurora.
+Some other locations in Delta Junction that I recommend are the Alaska Country Inn, Diamond Willow Inn, Hillcrest B&B, and (for customers on a tighter budget) the Trophy Lodge or Alaska Frontier Inn, though you might have to drive a mile or two down the road for better views of the aurora at some of these places.
 Most of these properties require a call to check rates/availability or to book.
+I disrecommend Silver Fox Roadhouse (due to its long distance from the town center) and the Draft House & Lodge (trucker motel) due to low quality accommodations.

 Can I book a tour if I’m not staying in Delta Junction or at the Lodge at Black Rapids? ▼

-Yes, but note that customers staying in the Fairbanks/North Pole areas are charged an extra $100 logistics fee.
-I do not offer tours for customers staying in more remote lodging such as Chena Hot Springs, Northern Sky Lodge, Borealis Basecamp, Aurora Borealis Lodge, etc. Unless you have non-refundable lodging booked already, I highly recommend staying in my standard service area because the available natural scenery for photography is better, closer, not crowded whatsoever, and I am much more familiar with it.
+Yes, but only on short notice.
+I only conduct tours in Fairbanks when the auroral activity & weather forecasts are favorable, and this is not possible judge until approximately 3 days in advance.
+Note that customers staying in the Fairbanks/North Pole areas are also charged an extra $100 due to the higher logistics fees I face conducting tours in the area.
+I do not offer tours for customers staying in more remote lodging such as Chena Hot Springs, Northern Sky Lodge, Borealis Basecamp, Aurora Borealis Lodge, etc., under any circumstances.
+Unless you have non-refundable lodging booked already, I highly recommend staying in my standard service area because the available natural scenery for photography is better, closer, not crowded whatsoever, and I am much more familiar with it.
 Good aurora viewing spots near Fairbanks have become well-known and are typically crowded when the skies are clear, especially Cleary Summit and Murphy Dome.
-For customers interested in photographing the aurora from locations much farther from Fairbanks such as Anchorage, Wiseman, the Denali Highway, etc., please contact me to discuss.
+I avoid spots like this whenever possible but there are simply not as many scenic, public, and uncrowded viewing locations near Fairbanks.
 Note: Many travelers think Chena Hot Springs Resort is the best spot to view the aurora, but there is nothing special about it viewing-wise compared to any other location away from light pollution.
 (It does have hot springs, though.)
 Be advised Chena Hot Springs is also at the dead-end of a 50+ mile road and the light pollution of Fairbanks is at the other end, so your options are limited if it's cloudy there.
-I don't recommend Chena Hot Springs as an aurora-viewing location unless you want to experience the hot springs and the other non-aurora activities available there.
+Their "tour" where they drop you off in a heated building on a hilltop without a guide for several hours is also low quality and they take their customers' money even when they know the viewing conditions will be 100% cloudy and their customers will be unsuccessful and generally miserable waiting for nothing with nowhere to go.
+I don't recommend Chena Hot Springs as an aurora-viewing location unless you want to experience the hot springs and the other non-aurora activities available there, most of which can be done on a day trip.

 Do I get a refund if I don't see the aurora? ▼

 No, all tours become non-refundable less than 10 days in advance of the first night of your reservation.
 The weather and quality of the aurora display you might see are always uncertain, so I design my tour options with more flexibility than those offered by other tour operators to give you a better chance of a decent aurora sighting during your tour.
-In rare cases where the forecast appears hopeless during your entire reservation, I try to shift tour dates for customers if possible or I may cancel a tour at my own discretion, but I don't leave that decision up to customers.
+In rare cases where the forecast appears hopeless during your entire reservation, I try to shift tour dates for customers if possible or I may cancel a tour at my own discretion, but I don't leave that decision up to customers because many experience mild to extreme anxiety if they see even one cloud in the 10-day forecast before their trip and may unnecessarily consider canceling when conditions actually turn out to be good.
+While I can almost always find a sliver of aurora on a given night through gaps in the cloud cover, on some nights this may be the only thing we see and if I expect that to be a high probability then I will explain the risk/reward to customers and depending on the situation we may cancel the tour or take a chance and possibly get lucky...or unlucky.
+Like wildlife viewing or other natural phenomena that can't be controlled, there is always chance for disappointment, and I incur significant cost (and loss of sleep) when I conduct tours whether the aurora satisfies or not.
 If you are booking a few days in advance, you will have a reasonable weather/aurora forecast to consider before booking and I will give you my honest opinion regarding what you might see.
 You will receive expert aurora photography instruction whether the aurora shows up or not so you will be ready to photograph on your own during the rest of your Alaska visit, and I will also help you plan shooting locations and track the aurora during your entire visit to Alaska, not just during your tour.
 I’m dedicated to making your aurora quest successful during your stay in Alaska.
-I also offer discounts on guided hiking & snowshoe tours to help offset the risk of a disappointing aurora showing.

 Will the aurora be active when I visit? ▼